Website Dewpoint Therapeutics

 The Condensates Company

-Dewpoint Therapeutics is building a highly collaborative team to harness the power of biomolecular condensates.
+Dewpoint Therapeutics translates condensate biology into much-needed medicines.
+Biomolecular condensates are transforming our understanding of biology, and our highly collaborative team is at the forefront of efforts to harness this shift for drug discovery.
 Together, we are leveraging a transformative shift in the understanding of cellular biology to discover and advance breakthrough therapeutics for the toughest diseases.

-In this position you’ll be part of an energizing and supportive startup culture engaged in continuous learning, and part of an exceptional international team.
+In this position you’ll be part of an energizing and supportive startup team culture, engaged in continuous learning, and part of an exceptional international team.
 This role is based at our site in Boston's Seaport district.
 Dewpoint offers competitive salary and benefits.

 In this role you will…

-- Become a valuable contributor to other initiatives as they arise in our fast paced, start up environment
+- Provide mentorship and guidance as a team player while excelling as an independent, valuable contributor to other initiatives as they arise in our fast-paced environment

 To do that you will need…